mohanmca/MohanLearningGround/src/main/md/Tools/Drools.md

+# When to use rules engine
+* Business logic which you think is getting cluttered with multiple if conditions due to complexity
+* Business logic requires special treatment like version control, development, debugging, sme-managed, decision-table-driven
+* Domain business logic complexity would be growing exponentially
+* Business logic would be keep changing (seasonl, competitor driven, market-driven)
+* Deleate business rools using single line code 'ruleEngine.applyRules(product);'
+* Corporate decidedto put a rule admin console in the hands of non-technical people.

 # Drools
 * Latest version = 7.17.0 as on 20-Feb-2019
 * no-loop: avoid the re-activation of a rule caused by the RHS of that SAME rule.